soypat/mu8/README.md

 ```

 ### CodeBullet's example
-The following command will run an example of what genetic algorithm is possible of doing.
+The following command will run an example of what genetic algorithm is possible of doing (GA built from scratch not using a pre-defined library).

 It is solving [CodeBullet's proposed problem](https://www.youtube.com/watch?v=BOZfhUcNiqk) of moving points
 towards a goal point.
 ```shell